-This guide explains how Class Order [CO 08/35]draft ASIC Corporations (Non-Traditional Rights Issues) Instrument 2015/XX Disclosure relief for rights issues modifies the disclosure exemption so that it extends to certain non-traditional rights issues, such as accelerated rights issues.
-[CO 08/35]The instrument also gives technical relief for foreign holders, stapled securities and rounding of entitlements.
+This guide explains how ASIC Corporations (Non-Traditional Rights Issues) Instrument 2016/84 modifies the disclosure exemption so that it extends to certain non-traditional rights issues, such as accelerated rights issues.
+The instrument also gives technical relief for foreign holders, stapled securities and rounding of entitlements.
 It also modifies the on-sale provisions in s708A and 1012DA.

-Entities planning to rely on the disclosure exemption for any rights issue should refer to this guide for an explanation of how [CO 08/35]our relief modifies the provisions.
+Entities planning to rely on the disclosure exemption for any rights issue should refer to this guide for an explanation of how our relief modifies the provisions.